MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1svg/nf-d2d1svg-id2d1svgelement-getattributevalue(pcwstr,id2d1svgpathdata).md

 ## -description

-Gets an attribute of this element as a string.
+Gets an attribute of this element as path data.
+This method can be used to get the value of the d attribute on a path element.

 ## -parameters